 We had both been badly addicted to drugs and then my youngest son got adopted by my Mum and Dad.
 I felt terrible guilt which increased my addiction and led to bad choices.

 I have had many positive conversations at the Centre and had advice about how to get round bad situations.
-It has kept me in touch with God – there are nice reminders all around even though it is not rammed down your throat.

 I am currently in a transition time – coming out of bad habits and hanging around with wrong people.
 Living in a shared house as the only recovering drug addict has been really helpful as there is less temptation.